 Do you remember the first date you ever went on?
 I do, and not because it was full of memorable moments that marked the beginning of a great romance.
-The part I remember most distinctly was running off to the bathroom to call all my friends until one of them finally picked up to tell me what in the world I should talk about next.
-Of course, I now understand that a date usually goes well if the chemistry is right and that my question-asking ability isn't the cure-all for an awkward match.
-But it would've helped to have some ideas up my sleeve to ease the lulls in conversation and have fun.
+The part I remember most is running off to the bathroom to call all my friends until one of them finally picked up to tell me what in the world I should talk about next.
+Of course, I now understand that a date usually goes well if the chemistry is right and my question-asking ability isn't the cure-all for an awkward match.
+But it would've helped to have some ideas up my sleeve to ease the lulls in conversation.

-So if you're wondering what to talk about on a first date, we came up with some ideas to think about ahead of time so you don't have to rush off to the bathroom in a panic.
-We broke these conversation starters down into four categories, from the initial background information questions to ice-breakers, creative and out-of-the-box prompts, and lastly, a few examples on how to either keep the date going or gracefully put it to an end.
-And again, things will likely unfold smoothly on their own (or worst-case scenario, give you something to laugh about later), but should you need some guidance to keep handy in your pocket "just in case," bookmark this list of 34 things to talk about on a first date.
+So, we came up with some ideas so you don't have to rush off to the bathroom in a panic like me.
+We broke these conversation starters down into four categories: initial background information questions, ice-breakers, creative and out-of-the-box prompts, and how to keep the date going or gracefully put it to an end.

 Start With the Basics